-Yesterday, I was looking for a quick fine motor activity to do with the girls that would not take much time and not require a big cleanup.
-All you need for these Fruit Loop Towers are fruit loops, spaghetti and play dough.
+Yesterday, I was looking for a quick fine motor activity to do with the kids that wouldn't take much time and wouldn't require a big cleanup.
+Fruit Loop Towers to the rescue!
+All you need for this fine motor activity is fruit loops, spaghetti, and play-dough.
 Activities for Fine Motor Skills can be fun and educational!

 For more fun ideas check out 18 Fine Motor Activities for Preschoolers.